 This is a supportive build for players that don’t like to make combat all about themselves; an Artificer that makes the rest of their party practically invincible and hands out their infusions rather than keeping each one for themselves.
 It’s also something that might interest a tactician at the higher levels as the placement and movement of your twin turrets provides some intriguing dynamics.

-Spell selection: You have two potent defensive options in Shield (which can be cast as a reaction when needed) and Armour of Agayths (which has a built-in counterattack, and scales extremely well if using a slot above first level).
+You have two potent defensive spell options in Shield (which can be cast as a reaction when needed) and Armor of Agayths (which has a built-in counterattack, and scales extremely well if using a slot above first level).
 Your basic action will likely be a cantrip, such as Fire Bolt or Thunderclap.
 Starting at fifth level, you add one d8 to a single damage roll, letting you get more value out of area-of-effect spells, such as Thunderwave and Fireball.

 You’ll be handing out your infusions to other party members, so the best choices depend on their classes and builds.
 Early on, Enhanced Defense and Enhanced Weapon are welcome everywhere.
 Later in the game, when your party has found magic items to add to their key actions, you can provide more exotic action options, such as Pipes of the Sewers or the Ring of the Ram.